Menu

 If you think this type of fostering would suit you, please enquire now.

 When foster carer Carol first met little Ryan, a boy with Down’s and other issues, she didn’t think she’d be able to meet all his needs.
-What began – as she was expecting – as an interim stay swiftly changed pace when she – and the whole family – fell in love with him at the first meeting.
+What began as temporary foster care swiftly changed pace when she fell in love with him at the first meeting.

 The judge had ruled that it wasn’t in Ryan’s best interests to go back to his birth family, so the plan was that the local authority would find him a long-term home.